ManelKami/Collaborative-Canvas/README.md

-# App Design Final Project: Multi-User Drawing
+# Collaborative Canvas
-By Casey Hofford and Soeren Walls
+By Soeren Walls and Casey Hofford

 This node.js app allows multiple people to draw on the same canvas in their browser simultaneously.